 - Open the door to a potential job offer

 you can Earn academic elective credit while you work

 Enroll in a Cooperative Education (Co-op) course!
 It’s a great way for you to gain work experience in your major or explore a different field of work and earn academic credit at the same time!

 What is a Co-op course?

-- With help from the Co-op Coordinator, you can be placed in an appropriate business, industry, government agency or educational institution and earn college credit while gaining practical knowledge at the same time.
+- With help from the Co-op Coordinator, you can be placed in an appropriate business or industry and earn college credit while gaining practical knowledge at the same time.

 - You and your employer/supervisor complete a learning agreement containing learning objectives that you should meet or progress towards during your internship or other work experience.

 - You complete weekly reflection assignments via the Co-op course in Canvas